stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 Once the document is using any of the above method created, you can go ahead and do a quick test.
 You can find the newly created document under the **Owned by me** tab of the Document resource.

-  1. Click on the playbook called `Playbook-InvestigateAppResources-ELB-ECS-RDS` and click on **Execute Automation** to execute our playbook.
+  1. Click on the playbook called `Playbook-Investigate-Application-Resources` and click on **Execute Automation** to execute our playbook.
   2. Paste in the Resources List you took note from the output of the previous playbook (refer to previous step) under **Resources** and click on **Execute**
   3. Wait until all steps are completed successfully.